-The Impaired Countermeasures Unit is a dedicated and specialized group of 20 police officers, within Road Safety Services, who have been trained as Qualified Breath Technicians.
+The Impaired Countermeasures Unit is a dedicated and specialized group of approximately 20 police officers, within Road Safety Services, who have been trained as Qualified Breath Technicians.
 These officers are primarily responsible for the testing of persons Blood Alcohol Concentration (BAC), who have been arrested for a Drinking and Driving related offence in the Regional of Peel.
 Select members of the Impaired Countermeasures Unit have also been specially trained as Drug Recognition Evaluators (DRE).
 DRE officers investigate persons operating vehicles who's ability to do so may be impaired by prescription or non- prescription Drugs.
 This could also include persons that may have inhaled chemicals such as paint, glue or gasoline.

 Members of the Impaired Countermeasures Unit also provide educational resources to the public about the Criminal Code of Canada and Highway Traffic Act as it pertains to Drinking and Driving and related Criminal and Provincial driver licence suspensions that can arise from being convicted of such an offence.